 To get an idea of what a program can do, browse through the menus.
 Go ahead and click on things.
 You can always exit without saving and start over.
 In all these programs, there are Options for setting things up the way you like.
 Some options may be selected only for one document and some set for all new documents.
 I'll give an example.

-In a new installation of Word, the default font is Times New Roman and either 10 or 12 point size.
-As most of you know, you can change this to any font in your computer for a document you are working on.
+For order older versions of Word, the default font is Times New Roman and either 10 or 12 point size.
+The newer versions use Calibri.
+You can change this to any font in your computer for a document you are working on.
 If you prefer to use Arial as the default font, just go to Format (in the menu bar) and select Font.
 Change the font to Arial and choose the size you like (us old folks like 14), then click the Default button on the bottom to set this as the new default for all new documents.
 You can't do this in WordPad.
-It always defaults to Times New Roman.
+It always defaults to Times New Roman or Calibri.

 Now suppose you want 2 defaults.
 One with Times New Roman and another with Arial.
 That's when you need to create a "Template".
 This is a very powerful feature that most users are unfamiliar with.
 Most people I know just create a document, save it and use it as a template.
 Word provides an easier way.